 True bullying is, in fact, a very serious event which needs to be handled forcefully and immediately by adults in authority.
 Children cannot handle bullying on their own—they need adults to intervene.
 The most important step in protecting children against bullying is teaching them to effectively identify and report it.
 If adults cannot reliably and clearly explain exactly what "bullying" is, how can we expect children to know?
 And how can they secure the protection they need if they don't know the correct words to put to their experiences?
 I continually notice that children are very confused when it comes to knowing the difference between "teasing" and "bullying", and most of the "anti-bullying" programs of the last decade do more to muddy the issue than to help.
 As adults, we have a responsibility to clearly understand the issue before leading children astray through emotional vilifying and uninformed proselytizing.
 The specific actions that someone engaging in bullying does may vary widely.
 A useful definition of bullying focuses less on the specific actions of the perpetrator and more on qualities related to the interaction between the perpetrator and the target.
 1. The cruel behaviors are repetitive, perpetrated by a specific person or group against another specific person or group.
 It is not a one-time incident and it is not accidental.
 2. The perpetrating person or group has more power than the target.
 This may be physical, intellectual, or social power.
 3. The target person or group feels scared, powerless, and may want to avoid going to school to avoid the perpetrator(s).
 Adults need to be able to identify what bullying is and isn't so that they can empower children to handle situations effectively.
 A child who learns how to deal with teasing and bugging on his own will learn a valuable life skill that he will take into adulthood and continue to use regularly.
 A child who receives immediate, pointed, and powerful assistance with a case of true bullying will feel protected, valuable, and safe.
 An aside: As a society, we are quick to demonize those nasty "bullies" and coddle the "poor victims".
 However, we fail to realize that bullying exists in all levels of society and we actually reward and support it in many ways.
 Children don't come up with this stuff on their own—it is partially hardwired by our survival instinct and partially passed down by parents, communities, and the mass media.
 The power differential applies to adult relationships, as well—it often appears economically, politically, and socially.
 We are often afraid to go to work, to certain gatherings, or even to the polls to avoid the powerless feeling we get from experiencing bullying.
 When we as adults understand true bullying and learn to identify it, maybe we can let go of the victim mentality and stop supporting bullying with our votes, dollars, and admiration.
 Then we will be effective role models for our children and the best anti-bullying campaign will have begun.
 This is someone else's writing.
 I like it so much I'm posting it here for your reference.

 Love is to let those we love be perfectly themselves, and not to twist them to fit our own image… otherwise we love only the reflection of ourselves we find in them. –Author Unknown There is probably not a culture on earth that values the ideal of long-term love and marriage as much as Americans.
 While more than 90 percent of young adults aspire to marriage, fewer and fewer are choosing it because as a country and a culture we have the highest rate of romantic breakups in the world.
 Although we generally think about our relationships in very personal terms, it may do us well to consider the cultural values that provide their context.
 Media and advertising shower us with both a plethora of choices and the inherent message that we are entitled to the best; always with the goal of achieving and improving our happiness.
 Consequently, and perhaps even inadvertently, many of us are continuously in a self appraisal of our emotional wellbeing and personal life, driven by the erroneous idea that there is always another choice available that would make us happier.
 This entitlement to the happiness belief system has silently infiltrated our expectations and practices within our relationships.
 More and more we expect our relationships to meet and even predict our emotional needs, which, because we are ever more vigilantly watching them, is an impossible task.
 Even worse it is fueled by focusing on and trusting the least stable aspects of our day to day personality, which are as momentary and changeable as are the ups and downs of living together.
 Human relationships, romantic and otherwise, are rife with disappointment, alienation and even experiences of emotional betrayal.
 As we increasingly measure our relationships by their capacity to meet our needs, the missteps and hurts that accompany all long- term relationships are mistakenly interpreted as grounds for termination.
 In our minds, they take on the magnitude of tragedy and even abuse.
 Combined with our fantasy about the unlimited choices available, many of us hold the idea that there must be someone better for us out there (a la, Chemistry.com).
 The net result is that we often throw away perfectly good relationships that may well need work, only to find ourselves in the very same relationship, now called by some other name.
 I always tell people who want to get into a relationship to think about 2 or 3 qualities that they want a relationship to bring to their life, and to consider what they are willing to give up in exchange.
 Some people scoff at me, believing that because they can envision their perfect mate, they will find him.
 I am here to say that the widely sold soul mate fantasy does not exist.
 We are all a unique mix of imperfect qualities and attributes that make us simultaneously lovable and annoying.
 Embracing the possibility of a successful long-term relationship refocuses the quest for the ideal partner back onto us.
 The only person you can ever really hope to change is yourself.
 By refocusing your attention on your own capacity to partner and connect, you automatically change the nature of the relationship itself.
 A loving relationship is the safest place for you to redefine and improve the kind of partner that you can be.
 Approaching your relationship as the active and continuous improvement process of communicating and negotiating is a bold rewriting of the script.
 Wendy Strgar, owner of Good Clean Love, is a loveologist who writes and lectures on Making Love Sustainable, a green philosophy of relationships which teaches the importance of valuing the renewable resources of love and family.
 Wendy helps couples tackle the questions and concerns of intimacy and relationships, providing honest answers and innovative advice.
-Wendy lives in Eugene, Oregon with her husband, a psychiatrist, and their four children ages 11-20.
-This blog title refers to the popularly-dispensed concept of the Law of Attraction (LOA)— the idea that humans attract through their own power the people and experiences that fill their life.
-I have actively studied and worked with this concept in my own life for over ten years and I am now ready to definitively conclude that it is bunk.
+Wendy lives in Eugene, Oregon with her husband, a psychiatrist, and their four children ages 11-20. |